LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Engagement letter

-Deliverables, timeline, milestones, and the terms from §09 — kept simple, signed fast.
-Every week before July matters to an October launch.
+Deliverables, timeline, milestones, and the terms from §09, kept simple.
+Every week now matters to an October launch.

 Step 3 · Immediately after